Sisters-Camp Sherman Fire District Fire/EMS Resident Volunteer Program

 Central Oregon Fire Agencies Joint Recruitment Process Information & Application

 The recruitment and application process is coordinated through the Central Oregon Fire Agencies Joint Recruitment Process.
 Click the links below to review the Joint Recruitment Application, application timeline, and program description.
-For more information, please contact the Recruitment and Retention Coordinator at firstname.lastname@example.org or call (541) 549-0771.
+For more information, please contact the Deputy Chief at email@example.com or call (541) 549-0771.
 Anyone interested in listing Sisters-Camp Sherman Fire District as their top choice for Joint Recruitment is encouraged to schedule a ride-along with the department.
-To schedule a ride-along, please contact Sarah Bialous at email@example.com
+To schedule a ride-along, please contact Angela Linker at firstname.lastname@example.org

-The Joint Recruitment Process is now OPEN.
-The application process is open from January 21, 2023 to March 31, 2023.
+The Joint Recruitment Process is currently closed.
+The application process is open from January to March annually.
+Check back here for official dates and updated timeline and application.

 Disclaimer- You must be able to verify that you are at least 18 years of age by the testing date in order to participate in the 2023 Joint Recruitment Process.